School of Echocardiography Admissions & Application

 - Explain the exams observed during your job shadowing opportunities

-- What characteristics do you possess that you believe will make you successful as a student and a sonographer?
+- Characteristics possessed that would make you a successful student and a sonographer

 All applicants must have two reference forms submitted directly by the referrer.
-References should be from a professional, of no relation to the applicant (ex.
-Supervisor, manager, instructor or professor).
+References should be from a professional and of no relation to the applicant (ex.
+Supervisor, manager, instructor, or professor).

 International (Foreign) Student Requirements

 Students applying at Saint Luke’s School of Echocardiography are required to have a reading, writing, and conversational knowledge of the English language.

 Determine if you will be considered an international (foreign) student

 Applicants are considered to be an international student if English is not their native language (or if English is one of the official languages of their native country, but not necessarily the first language of the majority of the population).

 Students who have already been enrolled in courses at other US academic institutions without the completion of an English proficiency test are still considered foreign when applying to Saint Luke’s School Echocardiography.
 English proficiency must be demonstrated prior to applying for the program.

 All international applicants for Saint Luke’s School of Echocardiography whose native language is not English must demonstrate an established level of English language proficiency through the TOEFL (Test of English as a Foreign Language) format.